Ploidy: Adaptive and ecological significance of variation in ploidy

 There is continued study and debate regarding the fitness advantages or disadvantages conferred by different ploidy levels.
 A study comparing the karyotypes of endangered or invasive plants with those of their relatives found that being polyploid as opposed to diploid is associated with a 14% lower risk of being endangered, and a 20% greater chance of being invasive.
 Polyploidy may be associated with increased vigor and adaptability.
 Some studies suggest that selection is more likely to favor diploidy in host species and haploidy in parasite species.
+However, polyploidization is associated with an increase in transposable element content and relaxed purifying selection on recessive deleterious alleles.

 When a germ cell with an uneven number of chromosomes undergoes meiosis, the chromosomes cannot be evenly divided between the daughter cells, resulting in aneuploid gametes.
 Triploid organisms, for instance, are usually sterile.
 Because of this, triploidy is commonly exploited in agriculture to produce seedless fruit such as bananas and watermelons.
 If the fertilization of human gametes results in three sets of chromosomes, the condition is called triploid syndrome.

 In unicellular organisms the ploidy nutrient limitation hypothesis suggests that nutrient limitation should encourage haploidy in preference to higher ploidies.
 This hypothesis is due to the higher surface-to-volume ratio of haploids, which eases nutrient uptake, thereby increasing the internal nutrient-to-demand ratio.
 Mable 2001 finds Saccharomyces cerevisiae to be somewhat inconsistent with this hypothesis however, as haploid growth is faster than diploid under high nutrient conditions.
-The NLH is also tested in haploid, diploid, and polyploid fungi by Gerstein et al 2017.
+The NLH is also tested in haploid, diploid, and polyploid fungi by Gerstein et al. 2017.
 This result is also more complex: On the one hand, under phosphorus and other nutrient limitation, lower ploidy is selected as expected.
 However under normal nutrient levels or under limitation of only nitrogen, higher ploidy was selected.
 Thus the NLH – and more generally, the idea that haploidy is selected by harsher conditions – is cast into doubt by these results.

 Older WGDs have also been investigated.
 Only as recently as 2015 was the ancient whole genome duplication in Baker's yeast proven to be allopolyploid, by Marcet-Houben and Gabaldón 2015.
 It still remains to be explained why there are not more polyploid events in fungi, and the place of neopolyploidy and mesopolyploidy in fungal history.

+Less efficient natural selection in diploid compared to haploid tissue

+The concept that those genes of an organism that are expressed exclusively in the diploid stage are under less efficient natural selection than those genes expressed in the haploid stage is referred to as the "masking theory".
+Evidence in support of this masking theory has been reported in studies of the single-celled yeast Saccharomyces cerevisiae.
+In further support of the masking theory, evidence of strong purifying selection in haploid tissue-specific genes has been reported for the plant Scots Pine.